Music at Brunel is ranked 9th in UK and 4th in London (The Guardian 2018).

 At Brunel we provide many opportunities and experiences within your degree programme and beyond – work-based learning, professional support services, volunteering, mentoring, sports, arts, clubs, societies, and much, much more – and we encourage you to make the most of them, so that you can make the most of yourself.

-- GCE A-level BBB, including Grade B in Music.
+- GCE A-level BCC, including Grade B in Music.

 - BTEC Level 3 Extended Diploma DDD in Music.

-- BTEC Level 3 Diploma DD in a related subject with an A-level Music at grade B.
+- BTEC Level 3 Diploma DD in any subject, with an A-level Music at grade B.

-- BTEC Level 3 Subsidiary Diploma D in a related subject with A-levels grade BB including Music.
+- BTEC Level 3 Subsidiary Diploma D in any subject, with A-levels grade BB including Music.

-- Access to Higher Education Diploma Complete and pass a related subject Access course with 45 credits at Level 3 with Merits in all units.
-Applicants who are not taking A-level music or grade 7/8 music but are musically inclined may be asked to take a short test.
+- Access to Higher Education Diploma Complete and pass a Access to Music course with 45 credits at Level 3 with Merits in all units.

 Entry criteria are subject to review and change each academic year.